 A content audit is the first step in improving your content marketing strategy.
 You need to create a baseline of the content types, formats and quality to evaluate how they meet your business goals.

 Step 1: Make the case

 Before you can decide where to prioritise content improvements across your digital assets, you need to evaluate what needs improving and why.

-maxemus digital marketing is analytics specialists, so we will explain how you can see the value of content through your analytics.
-Measures such as revenue, or goal value per visit, Page value or conversion rates to lead or sale for landing pages are all measures that should be used as part of a content audit.
+maxemus digital marketing are analytics specialists, so we will explain how you can see the value of content through your analytics.
+Measures such as revenue, goal value per visit, page value or conversion rates to lead or sale for landing pages are all measures that should be used as part of a content audit.